Honoring those who served our country

 In the first couple years there was an effort to profile World War II veterans, many of whom were in their late 90s.

 Many from that Greatest Generation cautioned against glorifying their service, echoing the assessment of William Tecumseh Sherman, the union Civil War general who famously said "War is hell.
 You cannot qualify war in harsher terms than I will.
-War is cruelty, and you cannot
+War is cruelty, and you cannot refine it."

 Many balked at the notion that they were heroes.